 This module will introduce students to the study of Gothic literature, including an awareness of the historical contexts out of which the genre emerged and of its ongoing cultural relevance in the form of adaptations and appropriations.
 Not only is the Gothic an area of ongoing scholarly and popular interest, but also it allows for the theoretical discussion of, and critical reflection on, key contemporary issues, such as the problem of evil, identity, alterity, freedom and terror.
 Students will read works by a selection of key authors within the genre and will acquire a sense of the way in which these relate both to the contexts out of which they emerge as well as to those in which we read them today.
 Students will engage with a variety of genres and media, including prose, poetry, film and the graphic novel.

-Intercultural Communication (15 credits)
+Intercultural Communication (20 credits)

 This module will explore the use of language in interactions between speakers of different cultural and linguistic backgrounds from three different perspectives: Description, Development, and Assessment.
 With a growing proportion of interactions in the world today taking place between people of diverse cultural backgrounds, it is important to identify and describe language use which may lead to misunderstanding and communicative breakdown.
 This module will look at ways in which language barriers might be overcome in such interactions, and at the key factors in this process.
 We will examine intercultural interactions in a variety of contexts, e.g. business and other professional encounters, the language of the media, the foreign language classroom, etc.

-Performance: Contexts and Frameworks (15 credits)
+Performance: Contexts and Frameworks (20 credits)

 This module introduces key contexts and frameworks for performance in order to enable critical exploration of central questions about the relationships between the making and reception of drama, theatre and performance.
 What is performance?
 Why do we perform?
 How does performance make meaning?
 And who for?
 The module covers a range of performances from the twentieth and twenty-first centuries and from both conventional and radical stages.
 It engages with key critical thinkers such as Brecht, Bakhtin, Carlson and Schechner, and introduces a range of theoretical frameworks for analysing performance.
 The focus throughout is on the multiple potential relationships between performance and audience in a variety of contexts of performance on and beyond the stage: students will encounter performance that engages directly with politics, history and place and have the opportunity to develop appropriate critical vocabulary and frameworks to analyse these interactions.
 As well as working with a wide variety of material contained within the module, students will be encouraged to draw upon their own encounters with performance.

-Middle English Romance (15 credits)
+Middle English Romance (20 credits)

 This module considers twenty-first century historicized readings of a major English literary genre, and demonstrates that medieval English romance texts can be set in complex and profound critical relationship to each other and to other artistic media.
 Such an approach is possible largely because of the vibrant and privileged international socio-literary milieu in which many romance tracts were first written and received.
 Students will be encouraged to explore how reading Middle English romance texts can equip us with vocabulary and concepts to discuss the cultural specificities of the literary representations of romance, love and chivalry in this period, the representations of public and private identities, and the questions regarding individuality and selfhood that arise in literature produced in a volatile period of religious and social uncertainty and dissent.
 These are all issues that now define “the Middle Ages” for modern scholars.

-Further information about the above modules is available in the Module Catalogue
+More information on the above modules is available in the Module Catalogue.